MerleFest announces full lineup for September event in Wilkesboro

 WILKESBORO — MerleFest officials announced the full lineup for MerleFest 2021, which will take place Sep.
 16-19.

-JOHNNYSWIM, The Milk Carton Kids, We Banjo 3, and many more were added to list of performers.
+JOHNNYSWIM, The Milk Carton Kids, We Banjo 3 and others were added to list of performers.
 Tickets will go on sale June 10.

 About JOHNNYSWIM: Much like families, bands go through it all together.
 As a unit, they face life’s ups, downs, highs, lows, trials, tribulations, tragedies, triumphs and everything in between.
 They change, learn and grow as one.
 However, Los Angeles band JOHNNYSWIM doesn’t just seem like a family; it is a family.
 At the core, husband-and-wife Abner Ramirez and Amanda Sudano translate the memories, moments, and milestones on their journey into spirited, slick, and soulful anthems steeped in singer-songwriter tradition, yet amplified by alternative experimentation, rock energy, and pop ambition.
 JOHNNYSWIM will perform on Friday evening.